massimocaprinali/cloud-foundry-public/goodapp.md

 ## 12 Factor App
 {: #12factor}

-As explained by the original concept creator,
+As explained by the original concept creator:

-> "Twelve Factor apps are built for agility and rapid deployment, enabling continuous delivery and reducing the time and cost for new developers to join a project.
+*"Twelve Factor apps are built for agility and rapid deployment, enabling continuous delivery and reducing the time and cost for new developers to join a project.
 They are designed to use the principles of modern cloud platforms while permitting maximum portability between projects.
-Finally, they can scale up without significant changes to tooling, architecture, or development practices"
+Finally, they can scale up without significant changes to tooling, architecture, or development practices"*

 The 12 factor apps check-list is a set of guidelines that dictate how an app is built to properly support the concept of independently-managed and iterated services.